Super $q$-Howe duality and web categories: Introduction

 \begin{rem} We describe $\Repas$ and not $\repas$ because of the algebraic form of super $q$-Howe duality.
 In particular, our web categories do not contain duality isomorphisms $\bV_q^k\C_q^N\cong(\bV_q^{N-k}\C_q^N)^*$, which would be necessary for a diagrammatic presentation of $\repas$.
 In $\Repas$, on the other hand, there are no such hidden duals, as we have $\bV_q^k\C_q^N\cong \bV_q^N\C_q^N \otimes(\bV_q^{N-k}\C_q^N)^*$ as $\Uun$-modules.
 Here $\bV_q^N\C_q^N \cong L((1,\dots,1))$ is the $\Uun$-module of highest weight $\lambda=(1,\dots,1)\in\Z_{\geq 0}^N$. \end{rem}

 Last, but not least, we use the more general \textit{super} $q$\textit{-Howe duality between} $\Us$ \textit{and} $\Usu$ to describe $\RepMN$.
-Feeding that duality into the ``diagrammatic presentation machine'' shows that this representation category is equivalent to the quotient $\MNSp$ of $\InSp$, which is obtained by killing the Gyoja-Aiston idempotent corresponding to the size $(N+1)\times(M+1)$ box-shaped Young diagram.
+Feeding this duality into the ``diagrammatic presentation machine'' shows that this representation category is equivalent to the quotient $\MNSp$ of $\InSp$, which is obtained by killing the Gyoja--Aiston idempotent corresponding to the size $(N+1)\times(M+1)$ box-shaped Young diagram.
 This is a generalization, since for $M=0$, $\RepMN$ is equivalent to $\Repas$ and $\MNSp$ is equal to $\SuSp$, because the box idempotent corresponds exactly to an $(N+1)$-labeled green edge.

-This diagrammatic presentation generalizes Grant's and Sartori's presentations of the category $\mathfrak{gl}_{1|1}\text{-}\textbf{Mod}_{\mathrm{e}}$, see~\cite{g} and~\cite{sar}, and the diagrammatic calculus for $\mathfrak{gl}_{N|M}\text{-}\textbf{Mod}_{\mathrm{e}}$ given in~\cite{qs} (see also~\cite{g2}).
+This generalizes Grant's \cite{g} and Sartori's \cite{sar} presentations of the category $\mathfrak{gl}_{1|1}\text{-}\textbf{Mod}_{\mathrm{e}}$, and the diagrammatic calculus for $\mathfrak{gl}_{N|M}\text{-}\textbf{Mod}_{\mathrm{e}}$ given in \cite{qs} (see also \cite{g2}).
 Compared to the latter, our generalization, which also takes the symmetric powers of $\C_q^{N|M}$ into account, does not need any extra relations aside from the dumbbell relation.
-In fact, the one extra relation needed to make the diagrammatic calculus given in~\cite{qs} faithful, see~\cite[Remark~6.19]{qs}, has a very compact and natural description in our green-red web category $\MNSp$.
+In fact, the one extra relation needed to make the diagrammatic calculus given in \cite{qs} faithful, see \cite[Remark 6.19]{qs}, has a very compact and natural description in our green--red web category $\MNSp$.

-Finally, we sketch how our diagrammatic presentation of $\RepMN$ extends to take duals of exterior and symmetric powers into account.
-This closely follows~\cite[Section~6]{qs}.
-The resulting diagrammatic category allows the computation of the colored Reshetikhin-Turaev $\glMN$-link invariants.
-In Corollary~\ref{cor-supersym}, we interpret the colored HOMFLY-PT symmetry~\eqref{eq-conjecture} as a stable version of a symmetry between colored Reshetikhin-Turaev $\glMN$- and $\glNM$-link invariants.
+Finally, we sketch how our presentation of $\RepMN$ extends to take duals of exterior and symmetric powers into account.
+This closely follows \cite[Section 6]{qs}.
+The resulting diagrammatic category allows the computation of the colored Reshetikhin--Turaev $\glMN$-link invariants.
+In \fullref{cor-supersym}, we interpret the colored HOMFLY--PT symmetry \eqref{eq-conjecture} as a stable version of a symmetry between colored Reshetikhin--Turaev $\glMN$- and $\glNM$-link invariants.